Come together to view Rodney McMillian’s timely exhibition Against a Civic Death, then take part in a conversation about art, politics, and race.

 You need not be an expert; just come curious to learn from each other and share your own perspective.
 Arrive at 6:30P and check out the art on your own (Rodney McMillian’s 18-minute-long work of video art, Untitled (neighbors), begins at approximately 6:40P) and then gather with the group for the informal discussion at 7P.

-June’s discussion will be led by Chris Tomlinson, journalist, filmmaker, and author of Tomlinson Hill: Sons of Slaves, Sons of Slaveholders.
+June's discussion will be led by Chris Tomlinson, journalist, filmmaker, and author of Tomlinson Hill: The Remarkable Story of Two Families Who Share the Tomlinson Name—One White, One Black.

 About Chris Tomlinson